 If source is a file and target_file is a link to another file with links, the other links remain and target_file becomes a new file.

-If source and target_file/target_dir are on different file systems, mv copies the source and deletes the original.
-Any hard links to other files are lost. mv will attempt to duplicate the source file characteristics to the target, that is, the owner and group id, permission modes, modification and access times, ACLs, and extended attributes, if applicable.
-For symbolic links, mv will preserve only the owner and group of the link itself.
+If source and target_file/ target_dir are on different file systems, mv copies the source and deletes the original.
+Any hard links to other files are lost. mv attempts to duplicate the source file characteristics to the target, that is, the owner and group id, permission modes, modification and access times, ACLs, and extended attributes, if applicable.
+For symbolic links, mv preserves only the owner and group of the link itself.

-If unable to preserve owner and group id, mv will clear S_ISUID and S_ISGID bits in the target. mv will print a diagnostic message to stderr if unable to clear these bits, though the exit code will not be affected. mv may be unable to preserve extended attributes if the target file system does not have extended attribute support. /usr/xpg4/bin/mv will print a diagnostic message to stderr for all other failed attempts to duplicate file characteristics.
-The exit code will not be affected.
+If unable to preserve owner and group id, mv clears S_ISUID and S_ISGID bits in the target. mv prints a diagnostic message to stderr if unable to clear these bits, though the exit code is not affected. mv might be unable to preserve extended attributes if the target file system does not have extended attribute support. /usr/xpg4/bin/mv prints a diagnostic message to stderr for all other failed attempts to duplicate file characteristics.
+The exit code is not affected.